oc8/glados-front/README.md

 # glados-front

+This is a one-day technical test.<br>
-Glados is a web interface that lets you manage your home automation
+Glados is a web interface that lets you manage your home automation.

 ## Retrieve environment variables
 In order to access the environment variables, it is essential to have them in a `.env` file.
 You can change them whenever you want.